luciusmagn/magnusi.tech/posts/huoh.md

 you should eat something, who knows what is going to happen, you should have some energy.
 I would make better food, but it would take time."

-Neiro opened the bag and started munching loudly, angrily.
-She didn't even care that Horus mentioned her height right now.
+Neiro threw an angry look at Horus and snapped: "I'm not short!".
+She then opened the bag and started munching loudly, angrily staring into the wall.

 Horus took of his coat, underneath it, he had a white shirt and a red tie.
 Even through the shirt, Neiro could spot a large bruise on his shoulder.
 That was because the shirt was stuck to this shoulder,